emard/roomba-wifi/README.md

 # WiFi-Roomba: ESP8266 Nodemcu interface for iRobot Roomba

 Wifi remote control interface for the iRobot Roomba vacuum cleaner.
+Tested on model 880, others 600-900 have similar command set and probably will work too.

 telnet to roomba IP while it is charging, it should display something like this: